Alpha-Mintamir/rt-agentic-ai-cert-alternative-frameworks/code/lesson1_openai_sdk/README.md

 - Make sure your API key is valid and you have access to the required OpenAI models.
 - See each script for specific usage details and example prompts.
 - The `data/` folder is intended for storing sample or user-provided files (such as audio for transcription).
-Create it if it does not exist.